NeKzor/autorender/README.md

 ### User Setup

 - Create a user account by logging in from the home page
-- Make sure that `DISCORD_USER_ID` in the `src/server/.env` file is the correct user ID of the created user
+- Make sure that `DISCORD_USER_ID` in the `.env.server` file is the correct user ID of the created user
 - Set all permissions for the account with `deno task perm`
 - Logout and login again